prismicio-solution-engineering/sm-migration-scripts/README.md

     ```

     The token value can be found in your legacy repository under **Settings > API & Security > Custom Type API tab**
+3. **Follow this step if you have a mix of SharedSlices and legacy slices**
+    </br> You need to let your Customer success manager know about it.
+    </br> We created an additional script to run before Step 1 in order to avoid errors.
+    </br> Run `node copy-sm.mjs`.
+    </br> This script fetches SharedSlices (slices created with slice machine) and generate the corresponding files in the `slices/` folder.

+4. You need to make sure your project doesn't have a mix of SharedSlices (built with Slice Machine) and legacy slices.
+If it does, follow the previous step.
+    </br> Run `node migrate-cts.mjs`.
-3. Run `node migrate-cts.mjs` .
-This will generate `slices` and `customtypes` folders containing the migrated slices and custom types
+    </br> This will generate `slices` and `customtypes` folders containing the migrated slices and custom types
-4. Copy the `slices` and `customtypes` folders and paste them at the root of your NextJS app
+5. Copy the `slices` and `customtypes` folders and paste them at the root of your NextJS app
-5. Run `npm run slicemachine`
+6. Run `npm run slicemachine`
-6. Check that all slices and custom types have been generated in Slice Machine
+7. Check that all slices and custom types have been generated in Slice Machine
-7. Still in SM, edit a slice and save the data model, it will generate the `slices/index.js` that lists all your slices. (you can then remove this change if you want and save again the data model)
+8. Still in SM, edit a slice and save the data model, it will generate the `slices/index.js` that lists all your slices. (you can then remove this change if you want and save again the data model)
-8. Push to your changes
+9. Push to your changes
 </details>

 <details>